pluginsGLPI/genericobject/README.md

 * After migrating to GLPI 11, install this final version (3.0.0).
 * Run the data migration operation using the following command:
     * `php bin/console migration:genericobject_plugin_to_core`
+* ⚠️ Warning: If you have added additional fields to your GenericObject items using the Fields plugin, you should update the plugin to the GLPI 11–compatible version (1.22.0).
+This version includes a dedicated migration method to properly associate these fields with GLPI’s CustomAsset system, which previously relied on GenericObject.
 * Uninstall the `genericobject` plugin after the migration, once all data has been fully integrated and verified within the GLPI 11 core.